FFenix43/Final-Project-ModernTechnologies/README.md

-# Final-Project-ModernTechnologies
+#Final-Project-ModernTechnologies

-## Customer Churn Prediction Dashboard
+##Customer Churn Prediction Dashboard

-### Project Overview
+###Project Overview

-For my final project, I decided to build a **Customer Churn Prediction Dashboard** - an interactive web application designed to help small to medium sizes bussinesses to identify and retain customers from leaving.
+For my final project, I built a Customer Churn Prediction Dashboard — an end-to-end web application that helps small and medium-sized businesses identify customers who are at risk of leaving.
+Customer churn directly impacts revenue, and many organizations struggle to detect customer behavior early enough to act on it.

-Customer churn directly impacts a company's revenue, and many organizations who struggle to detect customer behavior, and act on it.
-This web application solves that problem by using the AI to predict the likehood, and visualize the data of customer behavior through an intuitive dashboard interface.
+This application solves that problem by using a simple AI model to predict the likelihood of churn and by visualizing customer insights through an intuitive dashboard interface.

-### The target
+##The Target

-This application is set to target **Business Analyst** who need actionable insights into customer behavior.
-Another target **Marketing Professionals** seeking to desing personlized retention campaings.
+This application is designed for:

+Business Analysts, who need actionable insights into customer behavior.

+Marketing Professionals, who want to design targeted retention campaigns.

+Managers, who want clear dashboards to guide decision-making.

-### Core Features
+##Core Features

-**Churn Prediction Model** - Generates indiviual customer risk scores using Python and the library scikit-learn.
-**Interactive visualizations** - Allows the user to interact with the dashboard.
-**What-If Simulation tool** - Allows testing of potential retention strategies and their effects.
-**Automated Insights and Recommendations** - Provides AI-driven suggestions for proactive decision-making.
+AI-Generated Churn Prediction – A Python script analyzes customer data and assigns a churn risk score (1–100), grouping customers into three categories: high risk, medium risk, and low risk.

+Interactive Visualizations – The React frontend displays risk distributions, customer lists, and analytical summaries.

+Login & Authentication – Includes a working authentication system with demo credentials for testing.

+Customer Dataset (400 records) – A synthetic dataset was generated for this project, including spend, engagement, tenure, ticket count, visit frequency, and demographic factors.

+Backend API – A Node.js + Express backend connected to a SQLite database serves customer insights and manages authentication.

+Deployment Pipeline – Both frontend and backend are deployed using Google Cloud Platform.

-### Technology Stack
+##Technology Stack

-**Backend:** Python, Pandas, Scikit-learn
-**Database:** SQLite
+Backend: Node.js, Express, SQLite
+AI/Data Layer: Python, Pandas
-**Frontend:** React
+Frontend: React
-**DevOps & Deployment:** Docker, Jenkins pipelines, Google Cloud Platform
+DevOps & Deployment: Google Cloud Run (backend), Google Cloud Storage (frontend), Cloud Build (CI/CD)

-#### Author
+Author

-**Tomas Alvarenga**
-Data Analytics & AI Minor Student at Belmont Abbey College
+*Tomas Alvarenga*